ABOUT ED

 As a doctor Ed worked at the John Radcliffe Hospital in Oxford, the Royal Berkshire Hospital in Reading and University College Hospital in London.

-Ed had begun training at the Royal Free Hospital in Hampstead in 2016 to become a consultant haematologist.
-Ed believed that he could make a real difference to his patients’ lives through the pioneering treatments that are just beginning to come forward in this field of medicine.
+Ed had begun training at the Royal Free Hospital in Hampstead in August 2016, to become a consultant haematologist.
+Ed believed that he could make a real difference to his patients' lives through the pioneering treatments that were just beginning to come forward in this field of medicine.
 Ed excelled in being able to communicate with his patients and believed that this lay at the heart of how medicine should be practiced.
-A colleague wrote to Ed: “Other than being lovely you knew more medicine than the rest of us and were always so calm and natural that the patients quite rightly bloody loved you for it.”
+A colleague wrote to Ed: "Other than being lovely you knew more medicine than the rest of us and were always so calm and natural that the patients quite rightly bloody loved you for it."

 During his illness Ed took part in a drug trial at University College Hospital London, which showed some initial promise but failed to control Ed's disease and he was taken off the trial two weeks before he died.